AdityaGhatnekar/Sales-Overview-Report-Power-BI-and-SQL-/README.md

 Budget: Monitor and compare the actual sales against the budget.

+Top Customers: Manage and understand top customers for the team to keep following up.

+Customer Demographics: Understanding top demographics of customers to help team approach similar demographics.

 ### Data Cleaning and Transformation

 To create data model neccessary tables were cleaned and transformed with SQL.
 The 'Sales Budget' table was created on excel and connected later on Power BI on a later step.